jelovirt/hetu/README.md

             ^
 ```

-To generate:
+To generate a personal identity code:

 ```bash
 $ hetu
 121212-121D
 ```

-To generate by pattern that can contain wildcards:
+To generate a personal identity code by pattern that can contain wildcards:

 ```bash
 $ hetu -p "121212-121?"